minh84/frontend_ndp3/README.md

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

+### How to run the game

+The easiest way is to clone this repo and open `index.html` in Chrome (with Javascript enabled).

+### The rule of the game

+The player's goal is to reach the water (top blue square) without hitting the bugs.
+Everytime the player collides with a bug, the score is reset to 0.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.